hcpctl

 - Removing orphaned resources from state

-WARNING: This operation is IRREVERSIBLE without manual state recovery.
-Cloud resources will continue to exist but will no longer be tracked by Terraform.
+- Cloud resources will continue to exist but will no longer be tracked by Terraform.

-Usage: hcpctl purge state <WORKSPACE_ID>
+Usage: hcpctl purge state [OPTIONS] <WORKSPACE_ID>

 Arguments: